hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ksp/__init__.md

 * **Functions:** This file does not define any functions.

-* **Variables:** `MODE = 'dev'` is a global variable.
+* **Variables:** `` is a global variable.
 This variable is likely used as a configuration setting.
 Setting this value is common practice for projects that have different operational modes, like development, testing, and production.

 * **Potential Errors/Improvements:** There are no apparent errors.
 Potential improvements might include including more detailed docstrings for the imported `Graber` class within `graber.py` to explain its purpose, parameters, return values, and usage examples more clearly.